SWChun/2018-1_DB_Final_ForeignKey/README.md

 In case the website is not visitable because I have turn off the server computer, contact one of our team member, please.<br>

 If you want to test the program with with local database, you must do the following two things:<br>
 <ul>
+  <li>install php and apache server and place the source code files in htdocs folder inside the server directory.
-  <li>import test.sql file to build a new database in you mySQL
+  <li>import test.sql file to build a new database in your mySQL
-  <li>change the login information inside dbconfig.php.
+  <li>change the login information inside dbconfig.php
 </ul>
-For example, the password is current set as the password to login into our own database, so you must change this to your own in order to test this program running on your own database.
+<br>For example, the password is current set as the password to login into our own database, so you must change this to your own in order to test this program running on your own database.